sgangaprasath/KFTutorial/README.md

   <li>Using Kalman-Bucy filter to estimate the position of a Brownian particle in a harmonic potential</li>
 </ol>

- The folder also contains the LaTeX-sources files and figures in the article.
+ The folder also contains the LaTeX-sources files and figures of the article.

 ![Schematic](/figs/KFSchematic.png "Title poster")